eske4/1SemRecommenderSystem/remappings/README.md

 #### 1. **run.py**

 The `run.py` script is responsible for remapping data into indexed numbers.
 This is useful for converting categorical or string-based data into numerical indices that can be more efficiently processed by machine learning models or data analysis tools.
-Additionally, this script provides functionality to preview how the remapped data appears.

 #### 2. **preview.py**